 A core function of the Trial Projects is to assign a resource counsel who will provide consulting assistance to every defense team representing a federal death-eligible defendant in the country.
 This Trial Project lawyer provides telephone, video-conference, and on-site consultation which can include: assistance in identifying and utilizing qualified learned counsel; making referrals to mitigation specialists, investigators, paralegals, defense victim outreach specialists, mental health and other experts, and other defense team members to create a diverse and culturally competent team; assistance with pleadings and legal research, budgeting, preparing written and oral presentations addressing the government’s decision whether or not to seek the death penalty including settlement efforts; and, if necessary, trial preparation, jury selection assistance and courtroom litigation.

-- Development of capital litigation training programs and materials to assist federal defenders and court-appointed private counsel;
+- Development of capital litigation training programs and materials to assist federal defenders and court-appointed CJA counsel;

 - Responding to judicial inquiries concerning appointment of counsel, case budgeting, and the defense function in federal capital cases;

 - Responding to Congressional inquiries directed to the federal defender system relating to proposed capital punishment legislation; and

 - Maintaining a liaison between the federal public defender system and responsible officials of the Department of Justice regarding the administration of federal death penalty statutes.